moeinrazavi/BPlusTree-HashBasedJoin/README.md

 5. `main()`: The main function initializes the parameters for the experiment and calls `perform_experiments()` to execute the experiment.
 It also demonstrates a simple example of a B+ tree with order 3 and a predefined set of records, printing the tree structure after inserting the records.

 # PART2: Join Algorithm Based on Hashing

 This C++ project implements a two-pass join algorithm based on hashing.
 It simulates the join of two relations R(A, B) and S(B, C) using a virtual main memory and a virtual disk.
 The project is divided into five parts: Data Generation, Virtual Disk I/O, Hash Function, Join Algorithm, and Experiment.
+The code is designed to handle different data types for the C value in the tuples using C++ templates.

 ## Features

-- Data Generation for relations R and S
+- Data Generation for relations R and S with customizable data type for the C value using C++ templates
 - Virtual Disk I/O simulation for read and write operations
 - Custom hash function for partitioning the relations
 - Two-pass join algorithm that incorporates one-pass join when possible